barry-scott/PythonWinAppPackager/README.rst

 both python 2  and python 3 will reference python 2 modules that can be ignored.

+1.2.4 fixed an issue with dbghelp.dll that is not required for the app package being reported as required.

 Installation
 ------------

 ::

-py -3.5 -m pip install win-app-packager
+py -3.6 -m pip install win-app-packager

 Usage
 -----

-py -3.5 -m win_app_packager
+py -3.6 -m win_app_packager